-Word count-Original research papers should target a length of 5,000 words (excluding abstract, captions, appendixes, notes and references), although allowances may be made upon request.
-If you cannot communicate your work within these limits, it is possible that the editors will respond that the main ideas either require further refinement or that the paper should be broken down into two or more shorter papers.
+Word count-Original research papers should target a length of 3,000 words (excluding abstract, captions, appendixes, notes and references), although up to 4,000 words is permitted.
+If you cannot communicate your work within these limits, it is likely that the main ideas require further refinement or that the paper should be broken down into two or more shorter papers.

-Beyond the requirements described above, authors should assume the reader is familiar with the Bitcoin white paper and the concepts presented within it (e.g., digital signatures, Merkle trees, hash functions, etc.).
+Beyond the requirements described above, authors should assume the reader is familiar with the Bitcoin white paper and the concepts presented within it (e.g., digital signatures, Merkle trees, hash functions, etc.).4